DEADLINE of JUNE 30, 2017 is quickly approaching!

-The drop will reward the four closest golf balls to our target, and award the following prizes:
+The drop rewards the four closest golf balls to our target.
+Below are this year’s winners!

 The Olean City School District (OCSD) Foundation Board of Directors elected new officers at its annual meeting this May.
 Additionally, long-time board members Linda Edstrom and Dr. Brian O’Connell have retired from the foundation.